SoccerStar24x7/batch-crop/README.md

 - This second parameter is the columns, or X-Axis.

 EXIT CODES:

 0 - script went successfully

-1 - read the main part of the readme. :mad
+1 - read the main part of the readme. :mad: